-Michigan Farm Bureau commends the Michigan Department of Education Office of Career and Technical Education on its support and recognition of food and agriculture as a greater than $100 billion industry in the State through the adoption of the Agriculture, Food and Natural Resources Cluster.
+Michigan Farm Bureau commends the Michigan Department of Education (MDE) Office of Career and Technical Education on its support and recognition of food and agriculture as a greater than $100 billion industry in the state through the adoption of the Agriculture, Food and Natural Resources Cluster.
 This cluster will enable the future leaders of agriculture to obtain foundational knowledge that will help shape their careers and ultimately promote the sustainability of the agriculture industry.

-AFNRE and FFA chapters in the state of Michigan have been supported for years by the local school district, added-cost funding administered by the Michigan Department of Education (MDE), federal Perkins dollars, and FFA Foundation funds, including the Glassbrook FFA Endowment.
+AFNRE and FFA chapters in the state of Michigan have been supported for years by the local school district, added-cost funding administered by the MDE, federal Perkins dollars, and FFA Foundation funds, including the Glassbrook FFA Endowment.
 These appropriations are essential for public school districts to retain AFNRE and the FFA as program priorities, and as an incentive to expand these programs into other school districts.